Sainsbury's, Walmart's Asda in talks to create UK grocery leader

 Roger Burnley, who took over as Asda CEO in January, is a former Sainsbury’s executive, working under Coupe.
 One of the sources said he would stay at the combined group.

-All of Britain’s big four grocers, including the No. 4 player, Morrisons (MRW.L), have been losing share to German discounters Aldi and Lidl and also have to deal with growing demand for internet grocery shopping.
+All of Britain’s big four grocers, including the No. 4 player, Morrisons, have been losing share to German discounters Aldi and Lidl and also have to deal with growing demand for internet grocery shopping.

 Tesco last month moved to strengthen its grip on the UK food sector with the 4 billion-pound purchase of wholesaler Booker.